vedantt21/nos3-mantle/docs/wiki/Scenario_Fault_Science.md

 * Basically, we are protecting the spacecraft from constantly resetting itself if a fault is detected, So it is important we disable Action Points like this in the boot up RTS procedures if a user was to add more APs, WPs, and RTS's like this in the future.

-## How is this Scenario Possible?
+## How is this Fault Scenario Possible?

-This Scenario is possible because the user created new Action Points, Watch Points, and a new RTS 36.
+This Scenario is possible because of Action Points, Watch Points, and a new RTS 36.
 These concepts are described below.

+---
 ### Creating an Action Point for cFS

 An Action Point (AP) is used in Limit Checker (LC) and it defines a specific telemetry parameter to monitor, along with the associated conditions (limits) and actions to take when those limits are violated.